Jerry-britto/AI-Interview-Coach/README.md

 - **Personalized Memory**: Remembers your answers, feedback, and preferences across sessions
 - **Memory Engine**: Uses Mem0 for memory extraction, storage, and retrieval (vector DB: Qdrant)
 - **LLM Integration**: Uses Groq (Llama-3) for interview questions and Gemini for embeddings
+- **Input & Output validation**: Checking the input before passing it to the LLM and processing the output before giving harmful response to the user

 ---